 Walk with a Doc is a walking program for everyone interested in taking steps for a healthier lifestyle.
 What better way to start your weekend than on your feet making strides to help your heart and improving your general health to live longer!
 While you walk at your own pace, you’ll have the opportunity to have questions answered by local physicians.

 The two-mile walking route will begin at the Fort HealthCare Surgical Associates building near Bicentennial Park in Fort Atkinson, located at 212 Milwaukee Avenue West.
 Please dress for the weather and bring your phone, as you are encouraged to post to social media about your experience.
 Follow us on Facebook and Instagram @fhc_forhealth.

 Mark your calendar and join us again every 2nd Saturday of the month – same time, same place, but sometimes a different provider.

-Previous walks have been hosted by Dr. Bret Hunt, Dr. James Martin, Dr. Donald Williams, and Dr. Aaron Beck, Dr. Marc Erickson, Dr. Stephanie Nottestad, and Dr. Jennifer Winter.
+Previous walks have been hosted by Dr. Bret Hunt, Dr. James Martin, Dr. Donald Williams, Dr. Aaron Beck, Dr. Marc Erickson, Dr. Stephanie Nottestad, and Dr. Jennifer Winter.